6.5 Grendel vs. 300 Blackout: Which One Is Better?

 Home Defense: 6.5 Grendel vs. 300 AAC Blackout

-First, the 300 BLK cartridge was designed for close-quarters combat, a situation similar to self-defense scenarios.
-Second, the slightly smaller cases allow for more rounds per magazine (if it’s legal in your state), and you can never have too much ammo!
-Lastly, it performs well in short-barrel rifles (SBR) and while shooting suppressed.
+However, the 300 BLK is the better option for a few reasons.
+First, it was designed for close-quarters combat: a situation similar to self-defense scenarios.
+Second, its slightly smaller case allows more rounds per magazine, and you can never have too much ammo!
+Lastly, it performs well in short-barreled rifles (SBR) and while shooting suppressed.

 The 300 Blackout wins this section because it was created for close-quarters combat.